 - Press the biscuit mixture into the bottom of the pan.
 You don't have to worry if there are bits of flour here and there.
 Just make sure it's evenly distributed across the bottom.

 - Prepare the Easy Scrambled Tofu according to the recipe linked above.

 - While you're waiting for the Scrambled Tofu to cook, spread the veggie sausage crumbles evenly over the top of the biscuit layer.

 - Spread the finished Scrambled Tofu evenly over the top of the sausage crumbles.

 - Place your dish in the oven and bake for 30 minutes, until the biscuit layer appears done and the cheese is melted.
 Tip: Sometimes vegan cheese may take a little bit more heat to melt.
-If you’re finding that to be the case, you can turn the oven up to 425 for the last 5 minutes to coax that vegan cheese to melt.
-Standing over the oven and yelling, “MELT, CHEESE, MELT!” doesn’t help any…but it will freak your family out which I sometimes find to be kind of fun.
-Vegan humor.
-What can I say.
+If so, turn the oven up to 425°F for the last 5 minutes to coax that vegan cheese to melt.

-- Remove from the oven and cool a little bit.
+- Remove from the oven to cool.
 Serve warm.

 (The products above contain sponsored links to products we use and recommend)

 - Homemade — Add my sausage spice mix to store-bought veggie crumbles, diced sweet potatoes, quinoa, etc.